xyphro/UsbGpib/README.md

 ## Scenarios

-- I tested as operating systems Windows 7 and 10 so far only.
+- I tested under Windows 7 and 10 operating systems so far only.
 But Linux should also work out of the box.
-- USB1.1, USB2.0 and USB3.x ports tested, with and without USB HUB in between.
+- USB1.1, USB2.0 and USB3.x ports tested, with and without a USB hub in between.
-- The connection stays responsive, when power cycling the PC, or hibernating/sleeping it
+- The connection stays responsive when power cycling, hibernating, or sleeping the PC.
 - Different connection cycles (GPIB side connected first, USB side connected first, swapping GPIB side equipment, ...)
-- Extensive testing of timeout scenarious.
+- Extensive testing of timeout scenarios.
 E.g. making an illegal query and testing whether the USBTMC handles the timeouts properly.
 This was a very tricky part to get right.
 - Tested special transfer modes.
 E.g. capturing screenshots from different equipment is usually something which will drive other GPIB adapters to the limits, because binary data of unknown length needs to be transported successfully.

 # Setting Parameters

-The firmware version from 13th January 2024 onwards has the ability for human readable text base configuration of several parameters.
+The firmware version from 13th January 2024 onwards has the ability for human readable text based configuration of several parameters.
 The previous methods are still supported, but won't be further documented.
-You can look them back in the history of this file.
+You can view them in the prior history of this file.

 The command parser is quite simple.
 For that reason follow the exact syntax as shown below.
 Don't add extra spaces or make other modifications or concatenate commands.

 ## Read termination method

-While most GPIB interfaces use the hardware signal EOI to signal the end of a message, not all old equipment supports it.
-Some older instruments even don't have the EOI pin hardware wise wired and use \r or \n termination.
+While most GPIB interfaces use the hardware signal `EOI` to signal the end of a message, not all old equipment supports it.
+Some older instruments even don't have the `EOI` pin implemented and use `\r` or `\n` termination instead.

 The following commands are available:

-### Set read termination to CR (\r):
+### Set read termination to CR (`\r`):
 ```
 dev.control_in(0xa1, 0x40, 0, 0, 1); # USBTMC pulse indicator request (enables internal command processing)
 dev.write('!term cr')
 ```
 Above setting is volatile.
-To make this a permanent setting call the below mentioned "!term store" command.
+To make this a permanent setting call the below mentioned `!term store` command.

-### Set read termination to LF (\n):
+### Set read termination to LF (`\n`):
 ```
 dev.control_in(0xa1, 0x40, 0, 0, 1); # USBTMC pulse indicator request (enables internal command processing)
 dev.write('!term lf')
 ```
 Above setting is volatile.
-To make this a permanent setting call the below mentioned "!term store" command.
+To make this a permanent setting call the below mentioned `!term store` command.

 ### Set read termination to EOI only (default setting):
 ```
 dev.control_in(0xa1, 0x40, 0, 0, 1); # USBTMC pulse indicator request (enables internal command processing)
 dev.write('!term eoi')
 ```
 Above setting is volatile.
-To make this a permanent setting call the below mentioned "!term store" command.
+To make this a permanent setting call the below mentioned `!term store` command.

-### Save read termination setting in EEPROM (make them non-volatile)
+### Save read termination setting in EEPROM (making it non-volatile)
 ```
 dev.control_in(0xa1, 0x40, 0, 0, 1); # USBTMC pulse indicator request (enables internal command processing)
 dev.write('!term store')